 Just because employers want a hire with interpersonal traits, that doesn’t translate into creating a soft skills resume.

 Since these skills are personality-based, it’s assumed that they’re something you already possess.
-Therefore, it’s no need to point them out.
+Therefore, there’s no need to point them out.

 In fact, a study by the Harris Poll on behalf of CareerBuilder found that some of the worse terms used on a resume are related to soft skills.
 Some of the top ones include: